Mortgage Brokers Phoenix AZ

 Mortgage rates vary contingent upon the type of mortgage, credit of the borrower, amount of the down payment, age of the property, and other varying factors.
 In addition to interest rate, other items that add to the cost of a mortgage include taxes and insurance and sometimes a lender may require private mortgage insurance (PMI) if the ratio of the mortgage loan to appraised value is higher than the amount the lender allows, usually 80% or less for a conventional, or non-government guaranteed mortgage.
 Individuals with less than stellar credit may find that mortgages come with a slightly higher interest rate attached to them: the interest rate is congruent with the risks the lender must take in order to supply the consumer with the loan.

 Mortgages can also vary in the prepayment term and can sometimes be directly connected to the interest rate.
-For example, the mortgage company in Phoenix may offer a 15-year variable rate mortgage at 6.25% but a 20-year variable rate mortgage at 6.50%.
+For example, the mortgage company may offer a 15-year variable rate mortgage at 6.25% but a 20-year variable rate mortgage at 6.50%.
 Fixed rate mortgages tend to have a higher rate than variable rate because the lender has an option to raise the rate annually, however, these are very dangerous for those who work in an industry where raises are not guaranteed (companies who frequently have hiring freezes, for example) or those who are on a fixed income because they are based on the premise that your income will rise every year, and in some cases, even if you receive a raise, it will not match the increase in your mortgage payments.

 Conventional mortgages are just one type of mortgage available to consumers.
-This is the most well known mortgage and the type that most lenders in Phoenix prefer.
+This is the most well known mortgage and the type that most lenders prefer.
 With a conventional mortgage, the buyer is required to pay minimum of 20-25% down based upon the appraised price.
 If the buyer is fortunate enough to find a seller who is willing to take less than the appraised price, that means the buyer does not have to put as much down since the amount the bank will finance is the ratio of loan amount to appraised value and not loan amount to sales price.
 Of course, that can go in reverse as well if you have a seller who is trying to sell his home for higher than the appraised value and has a buyer who is willing pay more than the home is worth.

 Home sellers also prefer conventional mortgages for a number of reasons, the most important one being that there are no points involved.
 With a government-guaranteed mortgage such as FHA or VA, the banks and mortgage companies charge a fee to compensate for the fact that they must charge a lower interest rate than is customary.
 The seller customarily pays this fee, but sometimes a buyer and seller agree to share this cost in order for the seller to agree to accept the government financing.